-The District serves southern Travis County, central and eatrstern_eastern Hays County, and portions of northwestern Caldwell County.
+The District serves southern Travis County, central and eastern Hays County, and portions of northwestern Caldwell County.
 The District incorporates approximately 420 square miles and includes both urban and rural areas.
 In June 1988, the Environmental Protection Agency (EPA) federally designated a portion of the District as a Sole Source Aquifer.
 Water from the Barton Springs segment of the Edwards Aquifer serves as a water supply for residential, industrial, and commercial purposes; is a major source of high quality base flow to the Colorado River; and provides water for a popular recreational resource in Austin - Barton Springs and Barton Springs Pool.
-The Trinity Aquifer, underlying the Edwards, is developing to become an important water source of the regional water supply.resource in some parts of the District.
+The Trinity Aquifer, underlying the Edwards, is developing to become an important source of the regional water supply.

-The District's Rules, Bylaws, and Standards are promulgated under the District's statutory authority (primarily Senate Bill 988, 70th RS, now codified at Special District Local Laws Code Chapter 8802, and Texas Water Code Chapter 36) and are used to guide, define, and achieve the statutory purpose and the District mission of conserving, preserving, protecting, enhancing recharge, and preventing waste of groundwater and preserving all aquifers within the District.
+The District's Rules and Bylaws, and Standards are promulgated under the District's statutory authority (primarily Senate Bill 988, 70th RS, now codified at Special District Local Laws Code Chapter 8802, and Texas Water Code Chapter 36) and are used to guide, define, and achieve the statutory purpose and the District mission of conserving, preserving, protecting, enhancing recharge, and preventing waste of groundwater and preserving all aquifers within the District.
 The District's Orders, Rules, regulations, requirements, Resolutions, policies, guidelines, or similar measures have been implemented to fulfill these objectives.
-The Rules, Bylaws, and accompanying definitions are complementary and inseparable.
+The Rules and Bylaws, and accompanying definitions are complementary and inseparable.

 Most Rules of the District are applicable to the entire District; certain Rules are applicable only to one or more "management zones" of the District rather than to the entire District (see figures 2 and 3, and definitions in Section 2-1).
 The Rules language makes it clear if the relevant regulation applies only (or additionally) to certain management zone(s); otherwise, the Rules apply to all zones.
-As of the effective date for these Rules & Bylaws, the following major and minor Mmanagement Zzones (MZs) govern the applicability of certain designated District Rules:
+As of the effective date for these Rules and Bylaws, the following major and minor Management Zones (MZs) govern the applicability of certain designated District Rules:

-- Western Freshwater Edwards Management ZoneMZ
+- Western Freshwater Edwards MZ

-- Eastern Freshwater Edwards Management ZoneMZ
+- Eastern Freshwater Edwards MZ

-- Saline Edwards Management Zone MZ
+- Saline Edwards MZ

-- Upper Trinity Management Zone MZ
+- Upper Trinity MZ

-- Middle Trinity Management Zone MZ
+- Middle Trinity MZ

-- Lower Trinity Management Zone MZ
+- Lower Trinity MZ

 - Austin Chalk MZ (minor)

 - Alluvial MZ (minor)